 MARKER |KINGPIN13

-Recommendation: TRUNKBASE has undergone a minor change from last year's "KINGPIN."
-The toe piece springs have been changed from three to one, making it lighter.
-The KINGPIN is lightweight and has good boot hold balance, making it suitable for a wide range of uses, from slopes to backcountry fields.
-It is recommended for skiers who want the gliding performance of a tech binding and want it to be as light as possible.
+Recommend: TRUNKBASEThis is a minor change from last year's "KINGPIN".
+The toe piece spring has been changed from three to one, making it lighter.
+The KINGPIN is lightweight and has good boot hold balance, making it suitable for a wide range of uses from groomed slopes to backcountry fields.
+It is recommended for skiers who want to perform well with tech bindings and want to keep the weight as light as possible.

-When choosing bindings at a shop, it's important to consider what the customer prioritizes when selecting equipment.
-The key point
+When choosing bindings at a shop, it's important to know what the customer prioritizes when selecting equipment.
+Whether it's "prioritizing gliding performance," "prioritizing climbing (hiking)," or "prioritizing lightness," knowing what you prioritize is a crucial point

 ARMADA |N SHIFT MNC 13